Welcome to the ADHD Clinic of North Texas

 As a highly trained, board certified specialist in Psychiatry,

-Dr. Parikh provides quality care and an understanding of the issues concerning adults and adolescents.
+Dr. Parikh provides quality care and an understanding of the issues concerning adults.

 What Is ADHD?